Today’s workplace is experiencing a shift. Employee recognition is no longer a nice to have, but a firm need to have.

 13. Show off your employee recognition programs

-Either way, peer-to-peer recognition should be a part of your recognition strategy, as it helps reduce turnover, increase engagement, and build a great culture.
+Either way, peer-to-peer recognition should be a part of your recognition strategy.
+It helps reduce turnover, increase engagement, and build a great culture.

 14. Send a card